About Alicia Patterson

 Why I Chose My Specialties :

 I’ve treated men and women alike for a wide variety of challenges.
-The longer I stay at my craft, the more nuanced things become.
+The longer I stay at my work, the more nuanced things become.
 I’ve worked with a significant number of clients, supporting them with:

-Managing anxiety & depression, & trauma recovery
+Anxiety, depression, & trauma recovery

-Dealing with the nuances of the women’s health journey
+The nuanced winding path of the women’s health journey

 Navigating divorce, relationships with adult children, family issues related to health challenges, and more

-- Psychedelic Therapy Integration Support: these sessions might be utilized as a support for clients who are working with intentional, safe, responsible psychedelic work with a facilitator and need extra support or who have gone on an intensive style retreat out of town and can benefit from a safe landing pad back in their daily life.
-Gentle nervous system support work on the bodywork table can be especially helpful to digest these expansive experiences.
+These sessions might be utilized as a support for clients who are working with intentional, safe, responsible psychedelic work with a facilitator and need extra support or who have gone on an intensive style retreat and can benefit from a safe landing pad in their daily life.

-- Specialized Women’s Health Coaching Program: virtually or in-office.
-This program is best for women who are ready to understand themselves more and may be at the early stages of the holistic women’s health journey.
-We will engage in a structured process of psycho-education, practices & homework, process / experiential work associated with each topic, and establishing a stable foundation of health and connection with oneself.
-We’ll cover a variety of themes including anatomy, caring for the cycling body, emotional work & pelvic trauma recovery, lineage & ancestry, sexuality / attachment & human development, fertility tracking, and female body system care / tools.
-For those who are new to somatic work, some clients choose to do the nervous system program listed above as it creates a great foundation for the women’s health program and can allow for more support.
+This program is best for women who are ready to understand themselves more and may be at the early stages of the holistic women’s health journey and are just getting to know their bodies.
+We will engage in a structured process of psycho-education, practices & homework, combined with space for process / experiential work associated with each topic.
+We’ll cover a set list of themes: anatomy, the cycle, emotions & the body, pelvic trauma, lineage & ancestry, sexuality / attachment, fertility tracking, and female body system care / tools in a way that is attuned and customized for your personal story and goals.

 When I’m Not In The Office